The Evolution of Pipe Organ Relays

 for the most part replaced mechanical tracker actions, especially in

-larger instruments.
-Keyboards can be connected to these relays by
+comfortable key pressures.
+Keyboards can be connected to these relays

 pneumatic tubing and/or electric wiring.
-This allows an expansion of
+Additionally, the keyboard

 have to be an integral part of the organ case, and can be located at